cmpsc-203-s22/code-of-conduct/conduct.md

 #### Unacceptable Conduct

-- Students should not hold onto their opinions to avoid hurting someone's feelings.
 - Students should not disparage others or prevent others from expressing opinions.
 - Students should not take criticism personally and should provide constructive criticism to others.
 - Students should not do group work that is already assigned to other team members.